aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

     ...
 ```

-Firstly, we defined the `multiply()` method in the class scope.
+As you can see, we defined the `multiply()` method in the class scope.
 This step simply involves running the calculation function `multiplication()` that we declared outside of the work chain scope (we also imported the `calcfunction` method from the aiida engine).
-We used the `x` and `y` **inputs** of the work chain, as inputs for the calculation function.
+We used the `x` and `y` **inputs** of the work chain as inputs for the calculation function.
-Note how we refer to the inputs of the work chain, e.g., `self.inputs.x`.
+Note how we obtain the inputs of the work chain using attributes, e.g., `self.inputs.x`.
 Remember, `multiply()` should not (and cannot) generate data by itself.
 It has to rely on *calculation functions* like in the example, or on *calculation jobs*, which will be demonstrated later on.
 Then, there are other two instructions in `multiply()`:
 the first stores the `product` into the *context* of the work chain using `self.ctx` such that it can be used in the next step of the outline; and the second declares one of the outputs.

-When we use the `self.out()`, the first argument (`'product'`) specifies the label of the output, which corresponds to the label provided to the spec in the `define()` method.
+When we call `self.out()`, the first argument ( the _string_ `'product'`) specifies the label of the output link, which has to correspond to the label provided to the `spec` in the `define()` method.
-The second argument is the result of the calc function.
+The second argument is the result of the calculation function, stored in the `product` Python variable.
-Note that we can only output Nodes, and `product` is one because it is the output of the calcfunction `multiplication`.
+Note that we can only output `Node`s, and `product` is one because it is the output of the calculation function `multiplication`.

 The next step is to declare the `add()` method, which corresponds to the second step in the outline: